nex3/nex3.github.io/drafts/160-50-reviews-for-ufo-50.md

-feeling of the orthodox search action formula, where traversal can get to be a slog and finding the last few upgrades feels like looking for your lost keys, mixing and matching your build is very cool and the level design providing different challenges depending on exactly how you’ve set yourself up is extremely clever.
+feeling of the orthodox search action formula, where traversal can get to be a slog and finding the last few upgrades feels like looking for your lost keys, mixing and matching your build is very cool and the level design providing different challenges depending on exactly how you've set yourself up is extremely clever.

 <img src="/assets/160/30-rock-on-island.png" class="ufo-disk"> **_Rock On!